Mewyk/CivitaiSharp/Documentation/Guides/models.md

 - **`WhereFavorites()`** - Returns only the authenticated user's favorited models.
 Without authentication, returns 0 results.
 - **`WhereHidden()`** - Returns only models the authenticated user has hidden.
 Without authentication, returns 0 results.
+- **`WhereNsfw(true)`** - Filtering for NSFW-only models requires authentication.
+Without an API key, this filter will return no results.

 Configure your API key in the service registration: